KenKundert/why-invest-in-bitcoin/README.rst

 more that $100M, which is 25% more than they have made in the last 3.5 years of business operations.
 In addition, their stock price has risen 38%.
 All of which should cause other companies to follow their lead.

+10 December 2020
+""""""""""""""""
+Michael Saylor and MicroStrategy is at it again.
+Yesterday MicroStrategy announced that they are raising $550M to buy bitcoin.
+They are planning to borrow from qualified institutional investors for five years and pay %0.75 interest on the loan.
+This is a speculative attack on the dollar that is very similar to the attack George Soros carried out against the Bank of England in 1992.
+It will not be the last.